kschweig/DissectOfflineRL/README.md

-# HopfieldOfflineRL
+# DissectOfflineRL

-Utilizing modern Hopfield networks to succeed in Offline Reinforcement Learning
+Dissect Offline Reinforcement Learning, what do we need wrt. datasets and buffer strategies to succeed in this setting.